Build a Trusted Brand

 Smart Currency Exchange helps people transfer money between different countries and currencies.
 The company’s Digital Marketing Manager, Ricky Bean, is all too aware how nervous customers can be when they are asked to hand over their life savings to a third party to help them buy their dream property in the sun.

 The company, like any other currency exchange in the UK, is highly regulated by the Financial Conduct Authority.
-This provides reassurance for potential
+This provides reassurance for potential users.
+However, Bean believes ratings are still incredibly important for its prospective customers.

 “When we onboard somebody, we ask them to consider rating us and when we’ve made a transfer, we send them another email, from the person who helped them, asking for a rating and a review.